AxelKrypton/BashLogger/README.md

 ## How to use it

+If you want simply try it out, you can clone this repository and run the `TestLogger.bash` script as such, or prepending `VERBOSE=TRACE` to activate all levels of output (or something according to the table below).

+If you plan to include the logger in your project, feel free to do so.
+It should be enough to add the `Logger.bash` file to your codebase.
+In any case, please,
+* give credit to the author e.g. in the `README` of your repository;
+* leave the license and copyright notice in the `Logger.bash` file, although you might prepend there the header of your codebase.

+---

+### Instructions for the user

 This logger has been implemented with the aim to provide functionality once sourced in another script.
 Therefore, it simply contains a bunch of functions which become available into your script, once the logger has been sourced.